 Wacky is the right word to describe the collection of unusual accommodation and the farm park that make up Wacky Stays in Kaikoura.
 We spent the night in the 1951 Bedford house truck, there’s also a yurt, colonial wagon, teepee and farm cottage.
 I’ve always wanted to stay in a house truck (and truth be told drive off into the sunset in one) so it was a bucket list ticking night for me.

-The house truck was built in Nelson by a couple who eventually lived in it full time before it was … Read the rest
+The house truck was built in Nelson by a couple who eventually lived in it full time before it was bought by the owners of Wacky Stays … Read the rest

 There are quite a few accessible wildlife colonies in the South Island, some are free, although DOC always appreciates donations to help with upkeep of tracks and facilities.